Predicting long-term unemployment in Portugal

 - EAPN (European Anti-Poverty Network)

-IEFP, the Institute for Employment and Vocational Training, is the Portuguese government employment agency whose mission is to foster quality job creation and combat unemployment.
+Institute for Employment and Vocational Training (IEFP) is the Portuguese government employment agency whose mission is to foster quality job creation and combat unemployment.
 The agency does so by implementing active employment policies, including vocational training.

 EAPN Portugal, established in 1991, is the national chapter of the largest European network of national, regional, and local networks involving anti-poverty non-governmental organisations (NGOs), grass-root groups, and European organisations active in the fight against poverty and social exclusion.
 The organisation’s historical and institutional knowledge will be invaluable during the implementation phase of the policy recommendations which will have emerged after the summer.

-- i) Empower the IEFP and its local offices to better identify individuals at high risk of long-term unemployment (LTU);
+- Better identify individuals at high risk of long-term unemployment (LTU);

-- ii) Provide data-driven insights which will allow for a more efficient allocation of IEFP’s resources to respond to the needs of unemployed individuals.
+- Support more efficient allocation of IEFP’s resources to respond to the needs of unemployed individuals.